stangri/docs.openwrt.melmac.net/nebula/README.md

 -   nebula: This is the principal binary package.
 This package is required for nebula peer or lighthouse operations.
 Unless you want to start nebula manually, you may want to also install _either_ `nebula-service` _or_ `nebula-proto` package.
 -   nebula-cert: This package contains only `nebula-cert` binary required to generate certificates not _not_ necessary for the nebula peer or lighthouse operations.
+-   nebula-proto: This package contains only OpenWrt protocol/interface support for nebula.
+You will need to create a new interface for nebula node/lighthouse if you want to use this package.
+-   nebula-service: This package contains only OpenWrt-specific init.d script for nebula.
+This package starts a node/lighthouse for each `.yml` config file it finds in `/etc/nebula/` directory.

 ## Requirements